-Your Side are working with Northern Beaches Council to make our area a Dementia Friendly Community.
+Your Side is working with Northern Beaches Council to make our area a Dementia Friendly Community.
 Dementia Friendly Communities are places where people living with dementia feel safe and supported to live well.
 In these communities, people living with dementia feel understood and valued.

 Dementia is the second leading cause of death in Australia and the primary cause of death for women in Australia.